Policy made with people,not flung at them.

 Housing Affordability

-Build more houses — and remove the federal obstacles that make it harder and costlier to do so.
+Build more houses — and remove the obstacles that make it harder and costlier to do so.

 The intuitive solution to the housing shortage is the right one: build more houses.
 How many, what type, and where is a problem best left to the states to determine.
 But the federal government has a role too.
 Entire new neighborhoods will be required, and that drives costs and considerations beyond the initial build.